 Standard Cape Desolation and Fyllas Bank sections span across the shelf and the continental slope off West Greenland.
 The Cape Desolation section is situated 300 km northwest from the southern tip of Greenland.
 At this section a strong surface front separates PSW on the shelf from ISW offshore (Figure 9).
-In autumn, the temperature of the upper layer is well above zero ($\Theta{Min} = 1.58$ °C) due to the summer heat accumulation, and hence only the salinity can be used as a tracer of the SPW (Figure 9a).
-A salinity of less than 32 was observed at station 792 (Figure 9b).
-The most offshore station of the section done in 2013 (Station 787) corresponds to the standard Cape Desolation Station 3, which was reported in ICES WGOH since 2001 (Stein, 2010).
-In 2013, no SPW was apparent at this station.
-Moreover, the water temperature of the upper 100 - 120 meters was higher than its long-term mean (Figure 10a).
-The salinity of the upper 200 meters also reveals high positive anomalies (Figure 10b).
+In autumn, the temperature of the upper layer is well above zero (θ{Min} = 2.15°C) due to the summer heat accumulation, and hence only the salinity can be used as a tracer of the SPW (Figure 9a).
+A salinity of less than 32.5 was observed at station 920 (Figure 9b).
+The most offshore station of the section done in 2014 (Station 923) corresponds to the standard Cape Desolation Station 3, which was reported in ICES WGOH since 2001 (Stein, 2010).
+In 2014, the water temperature and the salinity of the upper 100 meters were lower than their long-term mean, whereas both properties reveal positive anomalies between 100 and 700 m water depth (Figures 10a, b).

-In 2013, the water temperature and the salinity in the 75-200 m layer of the ISW component at Cape Desolation Station 3 was 5.84°C (Figure 11a) and 34.97 (Figure 11b), which was 0.12°C and 0.05 above the long-term mean, respectively.
+In 2014, the water temperature and the salinity in the 75-200 m layer at Cape Desolation Station 3 was 6.27°C (Figure 11a) and 34.89 (Figure 11b), which was 0.55°C above and -0.03 below the long-term mean, respectively.
 This finding agrees with previous studies e.g. Myers et al., 2009 who used summer observations off West Greenland.
 The observed warming of the ISW in the WGC coincides with a temperature increase at other locations within Subpolar Gyre (e.g. Irminger Current south of Iceland, see Hátún et al., 2005) and is believed to be cause by weakening of the Subpolar Gyre started a decade and a half ago (Häkkinen and Rhines, 2004; Hátún et al., 2005; Hátún et al., 2009).

-The properties of the North Atlantic Deep Water in the deep boundary current west of Greenland are monitored at 2000 m depth at Cap Desolation Station 3.
+The properties of the North Atlantic Deep Water in the deep boundary current west of Greenland are monitored at 2000 m depth at Cape Desolation Station 3.
 The temperature and salinity of this water mass underwent strong interannual variability during the 1980s (Figure 12).
 Since the beginning of the 1990s, both characteristics were decreasing and reached their minimum values in 1998 and 1997, respectively.
-After that, positive trends were observed until 2007.
-In 2007 the temperature of the North Atlantic Deep Water started to decrease and its salinity stagnated.
-This decrease of the water temperature continued till 2010.
-Between 2010 and 2012, the temperature and salinity increased again.
-In 2013, the temperature and salinity decreased, but were 0.08°C and 0.01 above the long-term mean (Figures 12a and b).
+After that, the temperature of the NADW revealed a positive trend until 2014.
+The salinity showed a strong increase until 2007 and a rather stagnation between 2007 and 2014.
+In 2014, the temperature increased and salinity decreased, and was 0.17°C and 0.007 above the long-term mean, respectively (Figures 12a and b).